 Secondary outcomes and Post hoc analyses

-On univariate logistic regression, there were no statistically significant differences in the odds of any of the secondary outcomes given exposure to NACT (Table 2.)
+On univariate logistic regression, there were no statistically significant differences in the odds of any of the secondary outcomes given exposure to NACT (Table 2).
 The hospital length of stay also did not differ significantly on Poisson regression (P = 0.12).
 Patients with stage T2 cancer that underwent NACT did not experience a bile leakage following surgery.
 There were no significant differences in the other outcomes given NACT among patients with T2 cancer either (P >0.05).

 Approximately 20% of patients with stage T3/T4 gallbladder cancer experienced a bile leakage following surgery.
 However, there was not a statistically significant difference given exposure to NACT (Fisher’s exact test, P = 0.37).
 Only two patients in that group experienced a bile leakage.
 Similar to stage T2, there were no statistically significant differences in any of the other outcomes among stage T3/T4 patients given exposure to NACT.